squirrel-forge/sass-util/README.md

 # sass-util
-ui sass abstracts, mixins, defaults and helpers
+sass abstracts, mixins, globals and utilities

+Check the sourcecode on [github](https://github.com/squirrel-forge/sass-util) for extensive comments.